-• Component B - Compliance with Ontario Regulation 22/04, made under the Electricity Act, 1998
+o Component B - Compliance with Ontario Regulation 22/04, made under the Electricity Act, 1998

-O. Reg.
-22/04 was introduced in early 2004 following recommendations from the ESA to ensure electrical safety and to track and report the safety records and compliance of electricity distributors.
-Distribution companies are required to submit declarations of compliance on the design, construction, and maintenance of distribution systems in accordance with the regulation, on an annual basis.
-An external auditor reviews and submits a final report, along with a signed declaration of compliance by an officer of the company, to the ESA for review and to establish a final result.
-The performance target for compliance with O. Reg.
-22/04 is for the distributor to be fully compliant, and the distributor is recorded as Compliant (C), Non-Compliant (NC), or Needs Improvement (NI).
-In 2018, Remotes was assessed by the ESA as Compliant in compliance with O. Reg.
-22/04.
+Ontario Regulation 22/04 was introduced in early 2004 following recommendations from the ESA to enhance electrical safety for the people of Ontario.
+The Regulation sets the basis for the requirements for the safe operation of the distribution system in Ontario.
+Distribution companies are required to be audited yearly on the design, construction, and maintenance of distribution systems in accordance with the Regulation.
+An external auditor performs the audit.
+A final report, along with a signed declaration of compliance to the regulation for all sections that are not covered by the audit, is provided to the ESA.
+The performance target for compliance with the Regulation is for the distributor to be fully compliant, and is recorded as Compliant (C), Non-Compliant (NC), or Needs Improvement (NI).
+For 2019, Remotes met the performance target and received a Compliant (C) score.

-• Component C - Serious Electrical Incident Index
+Component C - Serious Electrical Incident Index

-For 2018, the ESA identified no recordable serious public incidents, resulting in an index value of 0.0 for Remotes.
+For 2019, the ESA identified no recordable serious public incidents, resulting in an index value of 0.0 for Remotes.
 The Serious Electrical Incident Index was designed to track and help improve public electrical safety on the distribution systems over time.
-Based on the distributor's total kilometers of line, the measure normalizes serious electrical incidents per 10, 100, or 1,000 km of line, reporting both the actual number and rate of incidents per kilometre - for Remotes, the index is normalized per 265 km of line.
+Based on the distributor's total kilometers of line, the measure normalizes serious electrical incidents per 10, 100, or 1,000 km of line, reporting both the actual number and rate of incidents per kilometer - for Remotes, the index is normalized per 283 km of line.
 The distributor and any of its contractors or operators are required to report any serious electrical incident to the ESA within 48 hours.
 A serious electrical incident is defined as any electrical contact or any fire or explosion that caused or may have caused injury or death in any part of the distribution system operating at greater than 750 Volts (except if caused by lightning strikes).
 Remotes maintains a policy of reporting all public safety incidents to the ESA.